jonathanatuscpsu/forecasting-risk/index.md

 <!---Thanks for the contribution from previous Ph.D. students. --->
 <!---http://jeffgoldsmith.com/IWAFDA/shortcourse_fosr.html --->

-## lecture materials (slides) and code demonstrating the relevant methods.
+## Lecture materials (slides) and code demonstrating the relevant methods.

 <!---### Introduction to Data Mining and Python